 The Post-Baccalaureate Certificate in Cannabis Science is a graduate program, which differs from training programs offered in the field.
-Through this graduate-level academic program students will also gain the foundational skills that employers seek and that can establish them as leaders in their field, and which are not typically provided by non-credit training programs.
-This includes skills such as critical thinking, problem solving, and research literacy.
+Students gain skills that employers seek and which are not typically provided by non-credit training programs.
+These include critical thinking, problem solving, and research literacy skills.
 Click here for a description of the added value of a graduate program.